robotology/robotology-superbuild/README.md

 For what regards CMake, the robotology-superbuild requires CMake 3.16 .
 If you are using a recent Debian-based system such as Ubuntu 20.04, the default CMake is recent enough and you do not need to do further steps.

 If instead you use an older distro in which the default version of CMake is older, you can easily install a newer CMake version in several ways.
 For the following distributions, we recommend the following methods:
-* Ubuntu 18.04 : use the latest CMake release in the [Kitware APT repository](https://apt.kitware.com/).
-You can find the full instructions for the installation on the website.
 * Debian 10 : use the CMake in the `buster-backports` repository, following the instructions to install from backports available in  [Debian documentation](https://backports.debian.org/Instructions/).
 More details can be found at https://github.com/robotology/QA/issues/364 .